octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Modifying the storage

-The first entrypoint of the Raffle smart contract illutrates the basics of Pascaligo, covered above.
+The first entrypoint of the Raffle smart contract illustrates the basics of PascaLIGO, covered above.

 Before coding the logic of the first action (opening a raffle session), the storage has to be modified to hold such a raffle.
 The contract needs an **administrator**: he will launch a raffle session, with a **description**.